The Surprising Secrets Behind All the Eye-Popping Looks in Hustlers

 And once they had a taste of that life for themselves, they didn't want it to end.

-Hustlers stars Jennifer Lopez, Constance Wu, Lily Reinhart and Keke Palmeras four based-on-a-true-story strippers who, masterminded by Lopez's veteran dancer Ramona, took matters—i.e. their customers' corporate credit cards—into their own hands when the global financial crisis dried up their most reliable revenue stream.
+Hustlers stars Jennifer Lopez, Constance Wu, Lili Reinhart and Keke Palmer as four based-on-a-true-story strippers who, masterminded by Lopez's veteran dancer Ramona, took matters—i.e. their customers' corporate credit cards—into their own hands when the global financial crisis dried up their most reliable revenue stream.
 It's a witty, tense and now Golden Globe- and SAG Award-nominated dramedy about a real-life hustle that worked for a little bit...until it collapsed like Lehman Brothers.

 But when it did work... oh, the clothes.
 And the stuff.